Renting vs Buying: Pros and Cons

 If buying is clearly better financially over your planned horizon, the non-financial advantages of renting (flexibility, simplicity) need to be substantial to outweigh it.
 If renting is clearly better financially, the non-financial advantages of buying (stability, control, equity) need to be genuinely important to you personally to justify the cost.

-When the financial comparison is close — which it often is — non-financial factors become the reasonable tiebreaker.
-Run your numbers first.
+When the financial comparison is close, which it often is, non-financial factors become the reasonable tiebreaker.
+Run your numbers with the Rent vs Buy Calculator first.
 Then weigh what matters to you personally.

 Frequently Asked Questions